The most useful sentence in the archived version was also its simplest.

 The crisis changed shape, but it did not disappear

 One reason older communal language now sounds dated is that the opioid epidemic is no longer mainly a story about prescription pills in affluent suburbs.
-CDC's current overview stresses the shift toward illegally made fentanyl and other synthetic opioids, often mixed with additional drugs in a polysubstance environment that makes treatment and prevention harder.
+CDC's overview stresses the shift toward illegally made fentanyl and other synthetic opioids, often mixed with additional drugs in a polysubstance environment that makes treatment and prevention harder.

 That shift matters for Jewish communities because it breaks the old stereotype of addiction as a secret shame confined to one social profile.